 Healthy Yellow Rice Recipe (Arroz Amarillo)

-If you want to use brown or wild rice for this recipe, you should soak it first to make it more digestible.
+Ideally, when using brown or wild rice for this recipe, you should soak it first to make it more digestible.
 White rice is recommended especially if you have digestive issues.
 This video on soaking rice illustrates the procedure.
 We do not eat white basmati rice very frequently in our home (we never eat brown rice), so I sometimes do not soak it first.

 If you prefer, you can use sprouted rice instead.
 This article on soaking vs sprouting outlines the differences in health benefits between the two methods.